 What are the Water Quality Standards for Alkalinity?

-Six categories have been developed by the U.S. E.P.A. to describe the alkalinity of lakes and ponds.
-The alkalinity increases proportionally with the concentration of CaCO3, while the risk of acidification decreases.
+The U.S. EPA has developed six categories to describe the alkalinity of lakes and ponds.
+The alkalinity increases proportionally with the concentration of CaCO3 while the risk of acidification decreases.

 How is Alkalinity Measured?